AP SUMMER ASSIGNMENT DUE 9/2/14

 All unknown vocabulary words students encounter in the reading should be listed and defined as part of the reading journal."

-Students will submit the ten links to their ten responses to the Contest. **See attached rules
+submit the ten links to their ten responses to the Contest. **See attached

 However, as I continued to read, the dull stereotype of “watching the grass grow,” transformed into a story of adversity and growth (even if the adversity was a struggle between different varieties of rye grass- it’s irrelevant).
 This change evidences the real appeal of journalism: real life story telling in which any topic can become relevant and moving.
 I was also very interested to read about the environment of care and consideration going into the grass.
 The Trueness meter, for example, proved to me that grass enthusiasts (or greenskeepers, as they’re conventionally called), are willing to pay $18,700 in order to maintain a constant and level ground.
 Or on the other hand, how the construction of the retractable roof had to be altered in order to fit the grass’ needs.